JUrban/icms1.github.io/2018/sessions.md

 *    Comparison (of computing times and other efficiency criteria) of various implementations

-## ICMS 2018 Session: Machine Learning for Mathematical Software
+## 8. Machine Learning for Mathematical Software

 ### Organizers